-An integrated EqIA Progress Report was published in February 2021 to accompany the draft recommendations that emerged from Phase 1 of STPR2.
+An integrated EqIA Progress Report was published in February 2021.
 This provided a summary of the EqIA work undertaken to that point and signposted the next phase of assessment and opportunities for further input.
 Comments on the document were requested from interested parties and further focussed workshops were advertised.